Netruk44/Netruk44.github.io/content/post/godot-weeping-angel-effect/index.md

 ![The Godot editor, showing the resized gizmo](Step1-9.png#center)

-Save the object, and move onto creating the script.
+Save the object, and let's make the script.

 ### Step 2 - Create the script